Motion In A Straight Line

 Example:

-The position of an object moving along x-axis is given by x = a + bt2 where a = 8.5 m, b = 2.5 ms-2 and t is measured in seconds.
+The position of an object moving along the x-axis is given by x = a + bt2 where a = 8.5 m, b = 2.5 ms-2 and t is measured in seconds.
 What is its velocity at t = 0s and t = 2s.
 What is the average velocity between t = 2s and t = 4s?

 Solution: